 The Practicum Phase:

 The practicum phase offers the residents experience in virtually any site that complement residents’ needs and goals.
-Considerable attention is devoted to individual requirements of the residents allowing for flexibility in addressing residents’ diverse interests.
-Past practicum sites have included the Centers for Disease Control, World Bank, the Carter Center, Georgia Department of Human Resources, Hospice of Atlanta, Canadian Institutes of Health Research, Alaska Department of Health, Council on African American Affairs, and Health Sciences Online.
+Considerable attention is devoted to individual requirements of the residents allowing for flexibility in addressing a resident’s diverse interests.
+Past practicum sites have included the Centers for Disease Control, the Atlanta VA Hospital, the Carter Center, Georgia Department of Human Resources, Hospice of Atlanta, Canadian Institutes of Health Research, Alaska Department of Health, Council on African American Affairs, and Health Sciences Online.

 The training experience is structured around required activities in the resident’s work plan.
 These activities were selected to provide the resident with didactic and experiential learning opportunities in order to become proficient in the competency areas that are identified by the residency and the ACGME.
 Training objectives of the residency are directly related to the functions and assignments which will be encountered by physicians engaged in the practice of public health and preventive medicine.
 They represent work functions, performance capabilities, and skills that must be performed successfully without supervision.